COVER IMAGE I sophie moates

 With heavy hitting skin care credentials, the new Tom Ford range does as good as it looks.
 Expect improved tone, texture and the coaxing of a glow.

 MAMIL (middle-aged men in Lycra).
-Oh, and the noxious wind from the bottoms of buses.
+Oh, and the noxious wind from the arse end of a bus.
 Research shows that airborne pollution contains many chemicals identical to those found in cigarette smoke.
 What’s more, traffic-related particulate matter (PM) has the ability to penetrate the skin’s surface and disrupt its functions at lower cellular levels.
 At surface level, Dr Stefanie Williams of Eudelo says these particles serve as ‘”Trojan horses” by releasing chemicals onto the top layer of skin, causing increased oxidative stress and subsequent damage’.
 Dr Bunting agrees: ‘Particulate matter from traffic exhaust fumes is at the heart of why pollution is a problem for skin.’

 A stalwart staple for anyone in the know, this antioxidant is as deft at shielding from pollution UV and HEV light as it is at lifting the effects of hyperpigmentation.